Film: Independent

 Independent filmmaking often takes place outside Hollywood, or other major studio systems.
 An independent film (or indie film) is a film initially produced without financing or distribution from a major film studio.
 Creative, business and technological reasons have all contributed to the growth of the indie film scene in the late 20th and early 21st century.
 On the business side, the costs of big-budget studio films also lead to conservative choices in cast and crew.
 There is a trend in Hollywood towards co-financing (over two-thirds of the films put out by Warner Bros. in 2000 were joint ventures, up from 10% in 1987).
-A hopeful director is almost never given the opportunity to get a job on a big-budget studio film unless he or she has significant industry experience in film or television.
+A hopeful director is almost never given the opportunity to get a job on a big-budget studio film without significant industry experience in film or television.
 Also, the studios rarely produce films with unknown actors, particularly in lead roles.

 Before the advent of digital alternatives, the cost of professional film equipment and stock was also a hurdle to being able to produce, direct, or star in a traditional studio film.
 But the advent of consumer camcorders in 1985, and more importantly, the arrival of high-resolution digital video in the early 1990s, have lowered the technology barrier to film production significantly.
 Both production and post-production costs have been significantly lowered; in the 2000s, the hardware and software for post-production can be installed in a commodity-based personal computer.
 Technologies such as DVDs, FireWire connections and a wide variety of professional and consumer-grade video editing software make film-making relatively affordable.

 Since the introduction of digital video DV technology, the means of production have become more democratized.
 Filmmakers can conceivably shoot a film with a digital video camera and edit the film, create and edit the sound and music, and mix the final cut on a high-end home computer.
 However, while the means of production may be democratized, financing, distribution, and marketing remain difficult to accomplish outside the traditional system.
 Most independent filmmakers rely on film festivals to get their films noticed and sold for distribution.
 The arrival of internet-based video websites such as YouTube and Veoh has further changed the filmmaking landscape, enabling indie filmmakers to make their films available to the public.

 Open content film

-An open content film is much like an independent film, but it is produced through open collaborations; its source material is available under a license which is permissive enough to allow other parties to create fan fiction or derivative works, than a traditional copyright.
-Like independent filmmaking, open source filmmaking takes place outside Hollywood, or other major studio systems.For example, the film Balloon was based on the real event during the Cold War.
+An open content film is much like an independent film, but it is produced through open collaborations; its source material is available under a license which is permissive enough to allow other parties to create fan fiction or derivative works rather than a traditional copyright.
+Like independent filmmaking, open source filmmaking takes place outside Hollywood and other major studio systems.